 - Preacher curls: this is a variation of the biceps curl that has a better strength curl.
 This improved strength curve comes at the cost of training at slightly shorter muscle lengths.
 Still, it’s a great variation.

-To build bigger biceps, then, you’ll want to combine a big compound lift (such as chin-ups) with at least one biceps isolation exercise, such as dumbbell curls.
+To build bigger biceps, combine a big compound lift (such as chin-ups) with a biceps isolation exercise, such as dumbbell curls.

 The Best Forearm Exercises